oroinc/documentation/user_guide/mailchimp_integration.rst

 back.
 If the box is left unchecked, data from MailChimp will be loaded into OroCRM, but changes performed in OroCRM will not be loaded into MailChimp.

-If two-way synchronization is enabled, define the priority used for the conflict resolution (e.g. if the same customer details were edited from the both OroCRM and MailChimp):
+If two-way synchronization is enabled, define the priority used for the conflict resolution (e.g., if the same customer details were edited from the both OroCRM and MailChimp):

 - *Remote wins*: MailChimp data will be applied to both MailChimp and OroCRM

 - *Local wins*: OroCRM data will be applied to both MailChimp and OroCRM

-For example we have created a Demo MailChimp Integration with two-way synchronization enabled, where if the same data is changed from both MailChimp and OroCRM, the MailChimp changes will take precedence.
+For example, we have created a Demo MailChimp Integration with two-way synchronization enabled, where if the same data is changed in both MailChimp and OroCRM, the MailChimp changes will take precedence.

 .. image:: ./img/mailchimp/mc_create.png